SC5/serverless-deployment-ansible-lite/README.md

-# Example Ansible playbook for Ansible with Serverless
+# Ansible Playbook for Ansible with Serverless

-**Simple build and deploy playbook example**
+A simple build and deploy example for deploying [Serverless](https://github.com/serverless/serverless) service with [Ansible](https://github.com/ansible/ansible).

 Docker is required for deploying the playbook or alternatively Ansible and all the dependencies defined in Dockerfile.

+## Project Structure

+* `group_vars` default variables
+* `inventories` inventory files and variables for environments (development, production, etc.)
+* `roles`
+  * `infra` role for infrastructure, vpc, database etc.
+  * `service` role for Serverless service
+* `scripts` scripts that helps deployment

+## Deployment

+### Local environment

-When deploying from local environment AWS secrets needs to be passed to deployment container, for that e.g. `.deploy.sh` script in the project root with content of
+When deploying from local environment AWS secrets needs to be passed to deployment container, for that e.g. `.deploy.sh` script in the project root with contents of

 ```
 #!/usr/bin/env bash